 South America: Argentina, Bolivia, Brazil (Amapa, Amazonas, Bahia, Ceara, Espirito Santo, Goias, Maranhao, Mato Grosso, Mato Grosso do Sul, Minas Gerais, Para, Paraiba, Parana, Pernambuco, Rio de Janeiro, Rio Grande do Sul, Roraima, Santa Catarina, Sao Paulo, Tocantins), Chile, Colombia, Ecuador, French Guiana, Guyana, Paraguay, Peru, Suriname, Uruguay, Venezuela

-Oceania: Australia (Northern Territory, Queensland, Western Australia), Papua New Guinea
+Oceania: Australia (New South Wales, Northern Territory, Queensland, Western Australia), New Caledonia, Papua New Guinea

 S. frugiperda is a highly fecund species, 900-1000 eggs can be laid by each female in tight clusters of 100-300 usually covered with a protective layer of abdominal bristles (Johnson, 1987).
 Usually egg-masses are stuck on the underside of leaves, however, at high population densities almost any surface can be used (Sparks, 1979).
 On maize, the young larvae feed together deep in the whorl, causing a characteristic skeletonizing or 'windowing' effect.
 In following instars larval behaviour changes, larvae become cannibalistic (Chapman et al., 1999) and disperse onto neighbouring plants, thus only very few older larvae per plant are typically found (Pannuti et al., 2016).
 After six (or five) larval instars, larvae pupate inside a loose cocoon in an earthen cell, or rarely between leaves on the host plant.
 Adults emerge at night, and they can fly for many kilometres before laying eggs, sometimes migrating for long distances (Cock et al., 2017).
 The development period from egg to adult depends on host species (Silva et al., 2017) and temperatures, ranging from 71 days at 18°C to 20 days at 32°C on maize (Du Plessis et al., 2020).
 S. frugiperda is a tropical species, adapted to warmer climates and not able to enter diapause (Barfield & Ashley, 1987), hence, its geographic distribution is closely dependent on climate conditions (Garcia et al., 2018).
 Its optimal temperature range for egg-to-adult development is between 26 and 30°C, with a minimum threshold of about 12 °C (Du Plessis et al., 2020) and an upper temperature threshold of 38-40°C (Barfield & Ashley, 1987).
 In areas where winter temperatures as low as 10 °C are rare, S. frugiperda can breed year round, with four to six generations per year, while in colder regions only one to two generations occur and populations migrate to overwinter in warmer and mild areas (Westbrook et al., 2016; Jeger et al., 2017).